macan88/digiswap-api/README.md

 ### Learn More About DigiDex

-Interested in learning more about ApeSwap.Finance?
-Head over to our [official documentation](https://digichain.gitbook.io/digiswap-finance/welcome/master)
+Interested in learning more about DigiDex.Finance?
+Head over to our [official documentation](https://digichain.gitbook.io/welcome/master)